MediciHouse07/Learning_Records/FM_03_linear_algebra.md

 3959 mins, special matrix;
 4811 mins, radius eigen value = Qlambda QT=A, Q eigen vector matrix is direction of radius of elliposoid, eigen value is the size of the vector;
 3612 mins, 2nd derivative matrix, has to be 0, which will determine min point

+2022/07/10:

+0000<->1500

+- positive definite matrix
+- elliposoid
+- eigen value test, determinant test
+- boarder line, positive semi definite
+- singular matrix, 2 by 2, so one eigen value has to be 0
+- if XTAX is positive, the matrix is positive definite
+- TBRT

 ### Lecture 28
 2022/04/09: finished, 240 mins, a symetry has inverse;